Mount Saint Mary's University

 Graduates from all tracks are eligible to sit for the national certification examination administered by the National Board on Certification and Re-certification.

-The following schools are located within 200 miles radius from Mount Saint Mary's University
+Nursing schools located within 70 miles radius of Mount Saint Mary's University

 Charles R Drew University of Medicine and Science